teijo/jquery-bracket/README.md

 Changes
 -------

+*   2013-10-07: `skipSecondaryFinal` boolean to finish double elimination tournament after first match.
+Skips the second match normally created if LB winner wins the first match.
+Display '--' score for non-played matches.
+    Project ported to TypeScript with additional refactorings (not visible for library users).
 *   2013-06-05: `onMatchHover` and `onMatchClick` callbacks created in order to allow more interaction with the bracket.
 *   2013-04-03: "skipConsolationRound" option, minified distribution files